dkohlbre/augury-webpage/_pages/faq_text.md

 Once it has seen `*arr[0]` ... `*arr[2]` occur (even speculatively!) it will begin prefetching `*arr[3]` onward.
+That is, it will first prefetch ahead the contents of `arr` and then _dereference_ those contents.
+In contrast, a conventional prefetcher would not perform the second step/dereference operation.

 ## What makes Augury different from Spectre/MDS/etc?